 It's hard to believe that just a few short years ago, the primary way people would keep photos in photo albums.
-Nowadays, we take photos with our phones or cameras and store them on our computers or online.
+Today we take photos with our phones or cameras and store them on our computers or online.
 But is this really the best way to store our photos over long periods of time?

 Where can I store my photos permanently?
 The best way to keep photos for long periods of time has been a combination of strategies that include online resources and hardware devices.
 However, blockchain technology has introduced new ways to store photos permanently.